KS2 Wellbeing Lesson 1

 Reflection: Talk with the class about how learning to juggle shows the value of perseverance, focus, and staying calm when learning something new.
 Celebrate small progress steps.

-Ask the children to find their own space and lie down comfortably on their backs.
-Each child should place a beanbag on their chest or upper tummy.
+How to play: Ask pupils to find a quiet space and lie comfortably on their backs.
+Each pupil places a beanbag on their chest or upper tummy.

-Guide the children through a breathing pattern using a calm count of four:
+Guide pupils through a slow breathing cycle using a count of four:

 - Breathe in slowly for 4 counts